What are Hire Purchase Agreements?

 On the vendors’ side, hire purchase agreements often lead to complicated organizational and administrative tasks, ultimately creating more costs for the company.

-Hire purchase agreements come with conditions in place to simplify and protect both parties engaged in the contract.
-Some customs include, but are not limited to installment period and value (including interest), cancellation policy, “hire purchase” total price, description of good or service, etc. Both parties must fully understand and agree to the terms before engaging in the contract.
+Hire purchase agreements come with conditions to simplify and protect both parties engaged in the contract.
+Some terms include, but are not limited to installment period and value (including interest), cancellation policy, “hire purchase” total price, description of good or service, etc. Both parties must fully understand and agree to the terms before engaging in the contract.

 It is important to remember that hire purchase agreements are not an extension of credit.
 Unlike many installment plans, hire contracts do not provide the purchaser with ownership of the good right as the contract is signed; rather, the asset is transferred after all installments are paid and any additional interest.